okuujustin/Analysis-on-Global-Coronavirus-Case_rate-Death_rate-and-Vaccination_impact/README.md

-# Analysis of Global Coronavirus Case Rate Death Rate and Impact of Vaccination
+# Analysis of Global Coronavirus Case Rate Death Rate, and Impact of Vaccination
 ## STATEMENT OF TASK
-**TO ANALYSIS THE GLOBAL CORONAVIRUS CASE RATE, DEATH RATE AND IMPACT OF VACCINATION**
+**TO ANALYSE THE GLOBAL CORONAVIRUS CASE RATE, DEATH RATE AND IMPACT OF VACCINATION**

 ## EXECUTIVE SUMMARY
 From the onset of the COVID-19 pandemic in early 2020 through the end of 2024, the global community has faced significant challenges.